addiscodr/addiscodr.github.io/README.md

 ## About me
-Currently, I am working as head of planning and business development department in a company which is engaged in the petroleum energy sector.
+Currently, I am working as head of planning and business development department in a company which is engaged in the petroleum products import and supply business.
 In addition, Through online training and self-taught endeavors, I've managed to acquire skills that help me to perform Mobile App Development and API Development for backend services, and have developed a number of mobile apps...

 Below are a list of my credentials: